grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-VUs-Exercises.md

 ## Exercises

-For our exercises, we're going to start by using a very basic script which simply performs an HTTP request then waits one second before completing the test iteration.
+For our exercises, we're going to start by using a very basic script that simply performs an HTTP request and then waits one second before completing the test iteration.
 We're providing some console output as things change.

 ### Creating our script